headlinez.news Live news trend intelligence

 Somebody told DeepSeek to build in-browser ransomware and it gleefully complied

-Reports indicate that the DeepSeek AI model has successfully generated functional code for browser-native ransomware.
+Researchers are sounding alarms after demonstrating that the DeepSeek AI model can generate functional code for browser-based ransomware.

 5sources